sdthomas91/chat-down-under-new/README.md

 1. Dedicated user profile area - perhaps incorporate a user profile page so users can see their questions, see if people have replied and also view their stats (how long they have been a member, how many questions they have asked, how many questions they have contributed to with answers etc.)

+1. No Longer Urgent - have a button in view for the author of a question to click that will set is_urgent to false.
+This will allow for seamless changes if the question is answered or expired.

 ## Testing